At Least 8 Killed, 17 Injured in Mass Stabbing Attack in China

 0:00

-Eight people have been killed and 17 injured in a mass stabbing rampage at a vocational college in eastern China, local authorities said on Sunday.
+At least eight people have been killed and 17 injured in a mass stabbing rampage at a vocational college in eastern China, local authorities said on Nov.
+17.

 The attack occurred just days after another deadly attack in China led to mass casualties.
 On Nov.
-11 a 62-year-old man was charged by police in Zhuhai, Guangzhou Province, over a deadly vehicle rampage outside a sports stadium—the deadliest attack in China in a decade.
-The suspect allegedly killed 35 and injured another 43 when he drove into a crowd.
+11, a 62-year-old man was charged by police in Zhuhai, Guangzhou Province, over a deadly vehicle rampage outside a sports stadium.
+The suspect allegedly killed 35 and injured another 43 when he drove into a crowd in the deadliest attack in China in a decade.

-Police in Wuxi said “according to preliminary investigations” the suspect in the mass stabbing incident “attacked others after failing an exam and not receiving his graduation certificate, as well as being dissatisfied with his internship compensation,” the Yixing Public Security Bureau said in a statement.
+“[The suspect in the mass stabbing incident] attacked others after failing an exam and not receiving his graduation certificate, as well as being dissatisfied with his internship compensation,” the Yixing Public Security Bureau said in a statement, released following “preliminary investigations” by police in Wuxi.

-Wuxi Vocational College offers courses to prepare students to work in industries including wire and cable manufacturing, interior design, marketing, and other fields, its website says.
+Wuxi Vocational College offers courses to prepare students to work in industries including wire and cable manufacturing, interior design, marketing, and other fields, according to its website.

-The Zhuhai suspect was reportedly angry with the way financial assets were divided in his recent divorce, police said.
+The suspect in the Zhuhai attack was reportedly angry with the way that financial assets were divided in his recent divorce, police said.

-Qu Weiguo, a Fudan University professor, said the recent cases of “indiscriminate revenge against society” in China have common features: disadvantaged suspects with mental health issues who believe they have been treated unfairly and likely felt that they had no other path of recourse.
+Qu Weiguo, a Fudan University professor, said the recent cases of “indiscriminate revenge against society” in China have common features: disadvantaged suspects with mental health issues who believed that they had been treated unfairly and likely felt that they had no other path of recourse.

 At least six other high-profile knife attacks have been recorded this year across China, with several of those incidents targeting children and foreigners.